idris-x86/idris-x86/README.md

 - Hi, I'm a goober.
-- Low level in Python and Windows Batch
+- Low level knowledge in Windows, bash and python.
+VERY low level.
+- I make many games.
 - No, I do not have any grapes.